PeerMeHQ/extensions/README.md

 - Don't pull in any dependencies that are not absolutely necessary
 - Only work inside the working directory of your extension
+- Keep the code as clean as possible by following [our Clean Code Guidelines](https://know.peerme.io/developers/clean-code.html)

 ### Installation